I’m as guilty of thinking the following as anyone else who’s a Cubs fan:

 The expectation was that that young core of the Cubs would continue playing at that level, or possibly even get better, and perhaps win two or three World Series.

 It didn’t happen.
 Bryant got hurt.
 Rizzo declined.
 Báez did get better, for a time, finishing second in NL MVP voting in 2018, but then he started declining as well.
 All three will be 30 or older in 2022.
 It seemed to become easier to retire those three and other Cubs as teams learned they were susceptible to the high fastball, or in Javy’s case, continuing to flail at pitches outside the zone.
-“Never change, Javy,” I started saying in the bleachers this year whenever he did that.
+“Never change, Javy,” I started saying this year in the bleachers whenever he did that.
 He was on pace to break the Cubs franchise strikeout record, his 131 K’s translating to 204 over a full season, when the trade froze his Cubs number at that figure — a number that leads the National League.

 I’m not going to tell you how to be a Cubs fan — that’s clearly your choice.
 But to say you’re going to boycott the team, or not watch games, because management decided to move on from beloved players, in my opinion is self-defeating.
 My view is that if you are a Cubs fan, you love the team, you love its history, you love it win or lose, and yes, if you’ve been around long enough you’ve seen lots and lots of losing.